cheatsheet1999/FrontEndCollection/Interview/React Interview.md

 -	Updating: render → DOM update → componentDidUpdate
 -	Unmounting: componentWillUnmount

+componentDidMount(): Executes on the client-side after the first render. componentDidUpdate(): Called immediately after rendering takes place in the DOM. componentWillMount(): Executes immediately before rendering starts on both the client-side and the server-side. componentWillReceiveProps(): Invoked when props are received from the parent class and before another render is called. componentWillUnmount(): Used to clear up the memory space.
+Called right after the component is unmounted from the DOM. componentWillUpdate(): Called immediately before rendering takes place in the DOM. shouldComponentUpdate(): Returns either true or false.
+Though false by default, needs to be set to return true if the component needs to be updated.

 ## 8. How can I prevent unnecessary re-rendering?
 1. React.PureComponent is similar to React.Component.
 The difference between them is that React.Component doesn’t implement shouldComponentUpdate(), but React.PureComponent implements it with a shallow prop and state comparison.
 2. React.Memo: Higher-order component that works like React.PureComponent but used for function components